osome-iu/Rematch-RARE/README.md

 ![rematchflow](https://github.com/Zoher15/Rematch-RARE/assets/29090730/7f7e9995-2d5c-4b09-897d-d6bb2ebe025c)

-An example of rematch’s similarity calculation for a pair of AMRs.
+An example of rematch similarity calculation for a pair of AMRs.
 After AMRs are parsed from sentences, rematch has a two-step process to calculate similarity.
 First, sets of motifs are generated.
 Second, the two sets are used to calculate the Jaccard similarity (intersecting motifs shown in color).